sims120/inflectional-networks/README.txt

 MISCELLANEOUS NOTES

-This code is written in R, which means that it can be memory-bound.
-In general, the scripts run well on a local machine (mine has 16 GB of memory), but run time is primarily a function of the number of nodes and (especially) edges in a network.
-Large, dense networks can therefore take a long time to run.
-(Among the original datasets, Seri takes a particularly long time.)
+This code is written in R, which means that it can be CPU-bound.
+In general, the scripts run well on a local machine, but large, dense networks can take a long time to run.
 The hold up is at two places in the code: generating network graphs, and calculating entropy difference.
-If it is running slow, moving to a machine with greater memory capacity makes a big difference.
+Run time is primarily a function of the number of nodes in a network (which affects esp. entropy difference calculations) and edges in a network (which affects esp. how long it takes to generate network graphs).
+(Among the original datasets, Seri takes a particularly long time to generate network graphs, and Icelandic takes a particularly long time to make entropy difference calculations.)
+Maybe someday I'll get around to fixing this...

 Since entropy difference does not need to be calculated each time a small change is made, the code checks whether "drop class" (e.g. subtract_classes/language/drop1_...) files already exist for the dataset.
 If yes, calculation of entropy difference is skipped.
 Note that this will cause problems (only) if the content of a language plat is changed without renaming.
 In this case, to run new entropy difference calculations, the easiest thing is to simply delete or rename the directory with the previous calculations.